PFund-Software-Ltd/pfund/README.md

 ```

-## Model Hub
+## PFund Hub
-Imagine a space where algo-traders can share their machine learning models with one another.
+Imagine a space where algo-traders can share their trading strategies and machine learning models with one another.
 Strategy and model development could be so much faster since you can build on top of an existing working model.
-> Model Hub is coming soon on [PFund.ai], Stay Tuned!

 ---